 What is Mounjaro?

-Mounjaro is a weekly prescription injection designed for adults dealing with type 2 diabetes.
+Mounjaro is a weekly prescription injection designed for adults dealing with type 2 diabetes or weight management issues.
 The key component, tirzepatide is a combination medication.
 It imitates the actions of GIP (glucose dependent insulinotropic polypeptide) and GLP-1 receptors (glucose-like peptide).

-Mounjaro is currently available in a vial form and is projected to be a released in a user-friendly disposable pen.
+Mounjaro is currently available in a vial and pen form.
 It can be injected into the lower abdomen, thigh or upper arm.

 Mounjaro dosage